Your Asana account

 To deactivate your account:

-Deactivation deactivates your individual Asana account, the Organizations and Workspaces you belong are shared spaces and will continue to exist.
+Deactivation only deactivates your individual Asana account.
+The organizations and workspaces you belong are shared spaces and will continue to exist.

 With a single Asana account, you can create or join multiple spaces such as workspaces or organizations.
 Since these workspaces and organizations are their own separate entities, you must explicitly switch between them to access your projects and tasks inside each space.

 - Click your profile photo in the top right corner